Goodwill Operational Tour Film

 Rather than relying on a single narrator, the story is carried by people who each know one part of the system deeply — teachers, caseworkers, operations staff, and program leaders.

-Each person speaks only to what they know:
+Each person speaks only to what they know

-what happens here
+• What happens here

-why it matters
+• Why it matters

-and how it connects to the larger mission
+• How it connects to the larger mission

 The result is a film that feels human, credible, and grounded — without overexplaining or overselling.